 1. Yodofu and Yuba

 What is Yodofu: boiled tofu made with soy beans and high-quality water in Kyoto.
-Can be eaten in several ways and can be found in many restaurants throughout the city.
+It can be eaten in several ways and can be found in many restaurants throughout the city.

 What is Yuba: tofu skin that can be eaten in savoury dishes or can be made into a dessert like soft-serve ice cream.